 Sit

-Sit with your dog in front of you and hold a treat by his/her nose.
-Move the treat backward so he/she has to tilt his/her head to follow it.
-His/her bottom should instinctively fall to the ground.
+Sit with your dog in front of you and hold a treat by their nose.
+Move the treat backward so they have to tilt their head to follow it.
+Their bottom should instinctively fall to the ground.

-As soon as he/she sits, label the behavior and give him/her the treat.
+As soon as they sit, label the behavior and give them the treat.
 Repeat several times, labeling the behavior as it's done.

 Stop

-Stop with your dog off leash in a secure area, and call him/her to you.
-As he/she runs towards you, throw treats behind him/her.
-He/she will stop to eat them.
-As he/she stops, label the behavior.
+Stop with your dog off leash in a secure area, and call them to you.
+As they run towards you, throw treats behind them.
+They will stop to eat them.
+As they stop, label the behavior.
 Repeat.

-Moving forward, he/she should stop and look for treats as soon as you say the word!
+Moving forward, they should stop and look for treats as soon as you say the word!

 Leave

 This one often confuses people, but stick with us; it works.
 Hold a treat in a closed hand.
 Hold it by your dog's nose.
-He/she will likely try to get at it, but don’t let him/her.
+They will likely try to get at it, but don't let them.

 If you struggle to train any of these commands, keep your dog on a leash whenever traveling.